-Guidance on Consultations and e-petitions during an Election period
+Guidance on Consultations and e-petitions during an election period

-- In general, consultations should not be launched during the Election period.
-If there are exceptional circumstances where launching a consultation is considered essential (for example, for safeguarding public health), permission should be sought from the Propriety and Ethics Team in the Cabinet Office (proprietyandethicsteam@cabinetoffice.gov.uk). - If a consultation is ongoing at the time Parliament dissolves, it should continue as normal.
-However, Departments should not take any steps during an election period that will compete with Parliamentary candidates for the public's attention.
-This effectively means a ban on publicity for those consultations that are still in process. - As these restrictions may be detrimental to a consultation, departments are advised to decide on steps to make up for that deficiency while strictly observing the guidance.
-That can be done, for example, by: - o prolonging the consultation period; and - putting out extra publicity for the consultation after the Election in order to revive interest (following consultation with any new Minister). - 4.
-Some consultations, for instance those aimed solely at professional groups, and which carry no publicity, will not have the impact of those where a very public and wide-ranging consultation is required.
+- 1. In general, new public consultations should not be launched during the election period.
+If there are exceptional circumstances where launching a consultation is considered essential (for example, safeguarding public health), permission should be sought from the Propriety and Ethics Team in the Cabinet Office (proprietyandethicsteam@cabinetoffice.gov.uk). - 2.
+If a consultation is on-going at the time this guidance comes into effect, it should continue as normal.
+However, departments should not take any steps during an election period that will compete with parliamentary candidates for the public's attention.
+This effectively means a ban on publicity for those consultations that are still in process. - 3.
+As these restrictions may be detrimental to a consultation, departments are advised to decide on steps to make up for that deficiency while strictly observing the guidance.
+That can be done, for example, by: - o prolonging the consultation period; and - o putting out extra publicity for the consultation after the election in order to revive interest (following consultation with any new Minister). - 4.
+Some consultations, for instance those aimed solely at professional groups, and that carry no publicity will not have the impact of those where a very public and wide-ranging consultation is required.
 Departments need, therefore, to take into account the circumstances of each consultation.
-Some may need no remedial action but this is a practical rather than propriety question so long as Departments observe the broader guidance here.
+Some may need no remedial action but this is a practical rather than propriety question so long as departments observe the broader guidance here. - 5.
+During the election period, departments may continue to receive and analyse responses with a view to putting proposals to the incoming government but they should not make any statement or generate publicity during this period.

-- 5. During the Election period, Departments may continue to receive and analyse responses with a view to putting proposals to the incoming Government but they should not make any statement or generate publicity during this period. - 6.
-The same principles apply to the Number 10 e-petitions website.
-During the Election period, no new e-petitions will be able to be created nor will current e-petitions be available for further signature.
+6. The same principles apply to the Number 10 e-petitions website.
+During the election period, no new e-petitions will be able to be created nor will current e-petitions be available for further signature.